etienne-napoleone/scrmbl/README.md

 Library and CLI for "scrambled" printing in terminal.

-Have you ever wanted your text to look like some corny action movie?
+Have you ever wanted to print your text like some corny action movies?

 ![demo gif](https://raw.githubusercontent.com/etienne-napoleone/scrmbl/develop/demo.gif)